unoplatform/uno/doc/articles/uno-development/guidelines-for-creating-and-triaging-issues.md

 * The [Uno gitter room](https://gitter.im/uno-platform/Lobby)
 * On [Twitter using the #unoplatform](https://twitter.com/search?q=%23unoplatform) hashtag.

-Organizations that want a deeper level of support beyond community support, should be directed to [contact nventive](https://platform.uno/contact/) to discuss obaining professional support.
+Organizations that want a deeper level of support beyond community support, should be directed to [contact nventive](https://platform.uno/contact/) to discuss obtaining professional support.

 ## Validate if the issue is a bug